- Menu -

 Keen golfers can choose from one of Bute's three golf courses, each with its own challenges but all with spectacular views.
 And speaking of spectacular views, Bute's beautiful coastline makes this a perfect choice for sea farers.
 Bute offers a choice of marinas and berthing options and is also one of Scotland's world class sea-kayaking destinations.
 Whether a novice paddler or a seasoned sea kayaker, you can explore Bute’s varied coastline with Kayak Bute.

 Bute enjoys milder climate than many other Scottish islands and one of the best ways to experience it is on an open top bus!
 City Sightseeing Bute offer tours from the end of May to mid-September and your ticket gives you unlimited travel on the tour bus and on all local West Coast Motor bus services for 24 hours.
-The warmer climate has also allowed a fine collection of beautiful gardens to flourish: as well as Mount Stuart’s own magnificent grounds, you can also visit Ardencraig Gardens and the Victorian Fernery at Ascog.
+The warmer climate has also allowed a fine collection of beautiful gardens to flourish: as well as Mount Stuart’s own magnificent grounds, you can also visit Ardencraig Gardens at Ascog.

 To find out more about what the island has to offer, please visit the official Visit Bute website.